David-Patow/Drains1268TwinOakLn/README.md

 ![H - Patow-Drain-B.jpg](Patow-Drain-H.jpg)

 Photo I : Back at the same spot as Photo C, but looking down Twin Oak Ln, towards the creek.
 Water under the driveway is flowing.
-The overflow is visible.
-In the distance, the blockage is indicated.
+In the distance, the overflow onto the lawn is visible.
+Further, the blockage is indicated.

 ![I - Patow-Drain-B.jpg](Patow-Drain-I.jpg)

-Photo K : Further down Twin Oak Ln, the full ditch is now overflowing onto the lawn, heading back towards Weber Ln.
+Photo K : Further down Twin Oak Ln, the full ditch is now overflowing onto the lawn, heading over towards Weber Ln.

 ![K - Patow-Drain-B.jpg](Patow-Drain-K.jpg)